laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 ## Install Livewire v3 and Volt

-**If you never tried Livewire before, I suggest you to level up your skills first.
+**If you've never tried Livewire before, I suggest leveling up your skills first.
 Volt can't be of any use to you without Livewire.**

 Volt makes single-file components with Livewire v3 possible, and also adds an optional composition API.